Do you have any yard ornaments or garden objects that need an update?

 Make garden objects look like cement.

-I applied 2 coats of a cement colored chalk paint, allowing for dry time in between coats.
-I used Waverly brand in color Mineral.
+I applied 2 coats of cement-colored chalk paint, allowing for dry time in between coats.
+I used Plaid Painted Finishes Dimensions Moss Effect.

 Fake moss paint in 2 steps

-The Dimensions Moss Effect paint comes in a light and dark shade.
+The Plaid Painted Finishes Dimensions Moss Effect paint comes in a light and dark shade.
 The directions recommend using both as a 2 stage process.
+(By the way, this is interior/exterior paint, so you can use it outdoors.)

 The faux mossing started with the light shade.